ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 - Apply a gain of 0.5 (i.e. `amDepth / 2`) on an oscillator, producing a sin comprised between `-0.5` and `0.5`
 - Then add a constant value of `0.5` (i.e. `1 - amDepth / 2`) to this scaled signal

-In terms of code, the first step is quite straight forward, ti is basically creating an oscillator and piping it into a gain:
+In terms of code, the first step is quite straight forward, it is basically creating an oscillator and piping it into a gain:

 ```js {3-10,14}
 envelop.connect(audioContext.destination);